 - In X-Terminators (2022) she finally cuts loose by turning herself into an atomic bomb◊ to get revenge on the Collector.

 - Cursed with Awesome:

-- For 13 years she didn't have any mutant powers, but was instead a vampire which includes the typical powers of super strength, super speed, healing factor, the ability to turn into vapor, and is eternally 17.
-Of course she now has a thirst for human blood and may potentially lose control one day and kill everyone around her.
+- For 13 years she didn't have any mutant powers, but was instead a vampire which includes the typical powers of super strength, super speed, healing factor, the ability to turn into vapor, and being eternally 17.
+Of course she also had a thirst for human blood and could potentially have lost control one day and killed everyone around her.
 Plus all those silly vampire weaknesses.

 - Even her original powers, which she largely used just to create fireworks effects, would actually rank her as one of the most powerful mutants alive: she detonates matter on a subatomic level, and the resulting annihilation creates flashes of light as a side-effect.
-She's basically a walking Matter-To-Antimatter converter, and has destroyed an entire house before.
+She's basically a walking Matter-To-Antimatter converter, and when she cut loose has destroyed a spaceship the size of a city.
 With enough focus, she could have destroyed large tracts of land, continents, planets... even star systems to upwards of galaxies, theoretically.
 Emma Frost even said Jubilee had the potential to be one of the single-most powerful mutants she'd ever encountered, and given that she's met Xavier, Magneto, Apocalypse, and Phoenix, that's saying something.